Crystals in Urine: Symptoms, Causes & Types of Crystals

 • Calcium oxalate crystals: These have an envelope shape and are usually present in urine that is acidic or neutral in pH.
 Low levels can be a normal finding, and may be related to kidney stones or decreased water intake.
 This type of crystal can be found in high levels with diabetes, liver disease, severe kidney disease or in vitamin C-rich diets.

-• Uric acid crystals: These are usually noted in acidic urine and are caused by high protein diets (as uric acid is a product of protein breakdown).
+• Urate crystals: These are usually noted in acidic urine and are caused by high protein diets (as uric acid is a product of protein breakdown).
 Diets that are high in protein can lead to the accumulation and build-up of uric acid.
 Uric acid may also be a sign of gout or chronic nephritis.

 • Triple phosphate crystals: These are found in alkaline urine and are made-up of phosphate, magnesium and ammonia.
 High levels of this crystal can be a sign of cystitis or a hypertrophic prostate.